 - (f) Capital Gains: In general, capital gains earned by a corporation are taxed at the same 21% rate applicable to the corporation's other income.
 However, gain from the sale or disposition of a capital asset is generally subject to special rules.
 In general, a corporation's capital losses may only offset capital gains, and not a corporation's ordinary income.
-Unlike a corporate taxpayer, an individual taxpayer is generally subject to a lower rate of tax on long-term capital gains (with respect to property held for more than one year) than the rate applicable to an individual's short-term capital gains or ordinary income.
+Unlike a corporate taxpayer, an individual taxpayer is generally subject to a lower rate of tax on long-term capital gains (with respect to property held for more than one year) than the rate applicable to an individual's shortterm capital gains or ordinary income.
 The maximum federal tax rate on "long term capital gains" to an individual taxpayer is 20%.
-However, in the case of "short term capital gains" an individual taxpayer is taxed at the applicable ordinary income statutory rate. - (g) Stamp and/or Capital Duties: The U.S. does not impose a stamp or capital duties tax at the federal level.
+However, in the case of "short term capital gains" an individual taxpayer is taxed at the applicable ordinary income statutory rate.
+The Green Book contains proposals that would tax long-term capital gains realized by certain individuals at ordinary income rates. - (g) Stamp and/or Capital Duties: The U.S. does not impose a stamp or capital duties tax at the federal level.
 However, state and local jurisdictions may impose these and other transfer taxes on the sale of real property or on the transfer of a controlling interest in an entity that owns real property.

-14. Is the charge to business tax levied on, broadly, the revenue profits of a business as computed according to the principles of commercial accountancy?
+14. Is the charge to business tax levied on,

+broadly, the revenue profits of a business as computed according to the principles of commercial accountancy?

-The Code generally permits taxpayers to select the method of accounting used to calculate their taxable income, provided the chosen method clearly reflects their income and expenses.
+• The Code generally permits taxpayers to select the method of accounting used to calculate their taxable income, provided the chosen method clearly reflects their income and expenses.
 Permissible methods of accounting include: (1) the cash method, (2) the accrual method, (3) certain methods for special items of income and expenses or (4) a combination of two or more of the preceding methods.
 Corporate taxpayers generally follow the accrual method of accounting, including the "all events" test; under this method, items of income generally accrue if "all events" that that fix the taxpayer's right to receive the income have occurred and the taxpayer can determine the amount of income with reasonable accuracy.